Calvin TroupVisiting Scholar

 Troup has edited the Journal of Communication and Religion; the Pennsylvania Communication Association's Annual and Pennsylvania Scholars Series.
 He is a past President of the Religious Communication Association.
 Troup entered the academy after serving as a press aide in the U.S. House of Representatives and working as an association executive for a national non-profit organization in Washington, D.C.
-His applied communication interests include constructive approaches to integrated marketing and organizational communication, including marketplace consulting with both commercial and non-profit firms.
+His applied communication interests include constructive approaches to navigating digital media enviornments to integrated marketing and organizational communication, including marketplace consulting with both commercial and non-profit firms.
 Troup is currently involved in leadership on a number of non-profit boards.

 "Walter Ong in the Present Moment of Truth."
 Explorations in Media Ecology.
 Vol. 11, Nos.
 3&4, 2013, pp. 243-254.

 "Augustine of Hippo: Bishop of Intellectuals."
 Listening: Journal of Communication Ethics, Religion, and Culture.
 Vol. 46, No. 2, Spring 2011.